newrelic/newrelic_twilio_plugin/README.md

 4. Edit `config/newrelic_plugin.yml` and replace "LICENSE_KEY" with your New Relic license key
 5. Run `bundle install`
 6. Run `bundle exec ./bin/newrelic_twilio`

+## For Support
+Plugin support and troubleshooting assistance can be obtained by visiting [support.newrelic.com](https://support.newrelic.com)